Grey Matters Centre

 Play has been proven neurologically to promote a child’s social, emotional, cognitive and language development.
 When play is combined with professional and emotional support it enables a child to safely explore and learn more about their thoughts and feelings and educate and encourage positive coping strategies.

-It is recognized that trauma is sensory based and any traumatic memories are encoded not only in the brain, but within the body as well, so it makes sense that the treatment for traumatized children, adolescents and adults should also be sensory based.
+It is recognised that trauma is sensory based and any traumatic memories are encoded not only in the brain, but within the body as well, so it makes sense that the treatment for traumatised children, adolescents and adults should also be sensory based.
 “Talking” therapy does not work in this area, sand tray and play therapy does.
-It gives great potential to override resistance and provoke the unconscious to become available to assist in reversing the impact of trauma.
+It gives great potential to override resistance and provoke the unconscious to become available to assist in reversing the impact of trauma

 Play therapy can include: drawing, dolls house, and Russian dolls.